 When the virus enters the cell, Beclin1 can recognize and clear the threat from the cell.
 It does this by attaching to certain smaller gene proteins through a process known as ISGylation.
 It is almost like Beclin1 is putting on a suit of armor, Chiok said.

-The study showed that RSV’s NS2 protein removes this “armor” from Beclin1 which allows the virus to persist and replicate within the cell, spreading to other cells and causing damage that initiates an exaggerated inflammatory response from the body that culminates in airway diseases like pneumonia.
-Without the NS2 protein, the virus is routinely destroyed by Beclin1.
+The study demonstrates that RSV’s NS2 protein removes this “armor” from Beclin1, enabling the virus to survive and proliferate within the cell, spread to adjacent cells, and cause damage that sets off an excessive inflammatory response from the body and results in respiratory disorders like pneumonia.
+Beclin1 consistently eliminates the virus in the absence of the NS2 protein.

 “In a way you are disabling NS2’s ability to modulate the cell’s immune defense mechanism,” Chiok said.
 “You can use therapeutics to target that protein, and potentially transfer this concept to other respiratory viruses like influenza A virus and SARS-CoV-2.”